 The challenge next is to model the bounce/stream classification data more precisely, in order to understand exactly what mental assumptions and mechanisms they reflect.
-We take up this challenge in the next section by postulating a Bayesian observer endowed with a simple subjective model of "objects."
+We take up this challenge in Section 6 by postulating a Bayesian observer endowed with a simple subjective model of "objects."

-A Bayesian observer model
+6. A Bayesian observer model